-- Who has a small space but want immediate impact.
+- Who has a small space but wants immediate impact.

-- Rooms with artificial, low-medium to high light (northern, eastern, southern exposure).
+- Like rooms with artificial, low-medium to high light (northern, eastern, southern exposure)

 How to Care for a Variegated Snake Plant

 Light preference: This statuesque indoor plant does best in medium light but can survive in a range of low to high.
-Although bright lights will enhance the colors in the leaves and edges will appear more yellow.
+Brighter lighting will enhance the colors in the leaves and edges will appear more yellow.
 This plant can handle some direct sun, but not too much.
 They can grow in shadier corners, though it will be slowly.
 Place near the north, south, or eastern-facing exterior window for best outcomes.

 Water/Humidity: Be sure to water this plant when you receive it.
 Let the soil dry between waterings.
 Water it approximately once a month in an average home or office environment.
 This architecturally structured plant should never sit in water for any length of time.
 Be careful, applying too much moisture as the stalks can rot.
 To help prevent root rot, make sure that your pot has appropriate drainage holes, and that the soil also is high-drainage.
 To check if the soil is totally dry, consider investing in a moisture meter.
 This indoor plant doesn’t prefer humidity but can tolerate it and allow you to water much less.
 Turn your plant 180° each time you water to support all sides for adequate light requirements.

 Repotting Frequency: Replant these plants when the roots are too crowded in the container.
 Check the root system every 2-3 years and, if so, transfer to a container one size larger using a lightweight indoor potting mix that is high-drainage.
 Always use pots with drainage solutions so that the Snake Plant doesn’t get waterlogged and develop root rot, one of the main ways these plants can die.